 A major focus of my group is to describe the function of the auxin network in the context of hypocotyl growth.
 This work involves identifying the TIR1/AFB, Aux/IAA, and ARF proteins that function in the hypocotyl.
 Genetic studies indicate that TIR1 and AFB1–AFB3 are positive regulators of hypocotyl growth and have overlapping functions.
 Surprisingly, the two members of the AFB4 clade have the opposite activity.
 Loss of these proteins results in an increase in hypocotyl elongation, indicating that AFB4 and AFB5 function as negative regulators of growth.
 We are currently determining the biochemical basis for this difference.
 In addition, we are working to characterize the auxin-regulated transcriptional networks that mediate hypocotyl elongation.
 Our goal is to determine the logic of the network.

 One of the most important environmental regulators of plant growth is temperature.
 An increase in ambient growth temperature has a dramatic effect on Arabidopsis seedling architecture.
 Seedlings grown at 29°C have much longer hypocotyls, roots, and petioles than those grown at 22°C. We have shown that this growth response is rapid and associated with increased auxin levels and response.
 One of our goals is to determine the mechanism of temperature-dependent growth regulation.
 We have shown that the temperature response depends on auxin biosynthesis.
 In addition, microarray studies indicate significant overlap between the auxin-dependent and temperature-dependent gene sets, suggesting interaction between these regulatory networks.

-Grants from the National Institutes of Health, the National Science Foundation, and the Department of Energy provided partial support for these projects.
+A grant from the National Institutes of Health provides partial support for these projects.